 Other costs.
 Sometimes consultants(Marketing & Business) cost is included here together with management overheads, secretarial support (admin), and travel budgets.
 Any training costs for users of the new system can be included here.

-However, the value of your intangible item cannot be precise and are mostly made of subjective judgment as an example: how can you save by completing a project early or providing new information to decision-maker? note that a considerable back and forth argument can occur before an agreement is reached on such intangible costs.
+However, the value of your intangible item cannot be precise and is mostly made of subjective judgment as an example: how can you save by completing a project early or providing new information to the decision-maker? note that a considerable back and forth argument can occur before an agreement is reached on such intangible costs.